Upcoming events.

 10.30 -12.30

-We continue our exploration of Asteya — non-stealing — through practice.
+We continue our exploration of Yamas — through practice.

 Online practice makes this even clearer.
 Without the room, the teacher, the group energy — we meet our habits more directly.